ajshort/silverstripe-itemsetfield/docs/en/index.md

    items to display.
 It is enabled by default.
 *  **ItemsPerPage** (`int`) - The number of items to display on each pagination page.
 This defaults to 15.
+*  **FilterCallback** (`callback`) - A callback that is passed each object that would be included in the results list.
+If the callback returns FALSE then the item will not be included.

 ### ManyManyPickerField